More musings on Whitman

 After my post from a month ago, I’ve been on a Whitman kick.

-I take some time off during the day, pull up a beach chair I have stashed under my desk, find the tree with a commanding view of the Continental Divide, and read.
-A bit of some time away from my beige box and the techie thing I do.
+Lately, I’ve been taking short breaks during the day.
+I grab a beach chair stashed under my desk, head to a nearby tree with a commanding view of the Continental Divide, and read—some time away from the beige box and the techie work I do.

 A pragmatic romantic.

-And American at our most egalitarian ideal.
-Celebrating the rich and the poor.
-The craftsmen and the “professional.”
-Men and women.
-The commonplace and the majestic.
+An American voice at our most egalitarian ideal—celebrating rich and poor, craftsmen and “professionals”, men and women, the commonplace and the majestic.

-During my afternoon reading breaks, I keep on coming back to the eleventh part of Song of The Open Road:
+During these reading breaks, I keep returning to the eleventh part of Song of the Open Road:

 Listen!
 I will be honest with you,